Do you want to discover your strengths and talents?

 List of strengths and talents by Clifton

-By the way, here is Clifton’s list of strengths and talents (an example of strengths) that will help you organize all of the talents or strengths that you have.
+You can get it here: list of strengths and talents (an example of strengths) that will help you organize all of the talents or strengths that you have (with a description of what a person that has this strength/talent is able to do with it).

-Here are two books that I really liked about this subject.
+Here are two books that I really liked on that topic and that you have to check out:

 After discovering your talents, you will see in what situations you are expressing them the most.
 Amazing, I highly recommend it!